cierondavies97-creator/vector/README.md

 Save all to knowledge_base/

-Chunk files into overlapping 500-token blocks
+Chunk files into overlapping =

 Embed chunks using MiniLM and store with path metadata in FAISS